 Perilla frutescens (L.) Britton is the correct and accepted scientific name for the Beefsteak Plant.
 It was named and described ad such by Nathaniel Lord Britton in Memoirs of the Torrey Botanical Club in 1894.
 It was first named Ocimum frutescens by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Perilla L., was named and described as such by Carl von Linnaeus in the sixth edition of Species Plantarum in 1764.

 The above distribution map for Perilla frutescens is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America also includes the state of Washington.
+The map on the USDA Plants Database for the United States and Canada also includes the state of Washington.

 I found a small colony of Perilla frutescens behind the pond at the back of the farm in September 2019.
 Until 2019, there were always cows in the pastures so many wildflowers I found in 2019 had apparently been eaten before.
 Even though Perilla frutescens is toxic to cattle, you just never know what they are going to eat.
 You can’t find a colony of Perilla frutescens just appearing all the sudden even though I hadn’t noticed them before.
 I was fairly busy over the summer and the pastures had grown up in hay so it was September before I started making wildflower observations here.

 Perilla frutescens, commonly known as the Beefsteak Plant, is a summer annual that grows 1-3 feet in height.
 Currently, it is the only species in the genus as others have been moved to other genera over the years.
 Plants of the World Online lists three varieties (infraspecific names) of the species which are popular mainly in Asian countries.
 Perilla frutescens var. crispa, known as Shiso, has purplish-colored leaves.
 Perilla frutescens var. hirtella is known as Lemon Perilla.

 The stems of this species are a greenish-purple color and have downward-facing hairs (retrorse pubescent).
 The stems are 4-angled and have a median grove on each side.
 Plants normally produce many branches which terminate with flowers.